SurniaUlula/wpsso-schema-json-ld/readme.txt

 **Fixes ALL Google Search Console / Structured Data Testing Tool errors:**

+The WPSSO Core Premium plugin and its WPSSO JSON Premium add-on fix all Google testing tool errors (some configuration is required):

 * A value for the *headline* field is required.
 * A value for the *image* field is required.
 * A value for the *logo* field is required.